FoenixRetro/Documentation/f256/setting_up_jr.md

 # Assembly

-- A best practice is to carefully install the Pico power module into the Jr. board BEFORE mounting in your case to avoid excessive board flex (flex can get ugly if you install the board first on it's case stand-offs and then push down on it with force to insert cables).
+- A best practice is to carefully install the Pico power module into the Jr. board BEFORE mounting in your case to avoid excessive board flex (flex can get ugly if you install the board first on its case stand-offs and then push down on it with force to insert cables).
 The same applies to the SID sockets.

 - Green wire from PicoPSU should be grounded, you can use a motherboard mounting screw to hold it down